MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.29.md

 (ii) We allow access to the refuge and fishing from only legal sunrise to legal sunset.

-(iii) You may keep the following numbers of fish each day: Bass - 5, channel catfish - 5, sunfish or bream - 15, and crappie - 15.
+(iii) You may keep the following numbers of fish each day: Bass—5, channel catfish—5, sunfish or bream—15, and crappie—15.

 (iv) We allow nonmotorized boats or boats with electric motors on all ponds designated as open to fishing.